sociocom/sharedness/README.md

-# Repository for the paper “Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company”
+# Supporting Data and Code for “Social harmony at work: A sharedness index linking team atmosphere to individual well-being in a Japanese company”

 ## Directory Structure